Eustace St Clair Hill: Chaplain on the Western Front

 Father Hill was one of the first to volunteer his services as a military chaplain in 1914.
-He initially saw action at Luderitz in South West Africa with the SA Expeditionary Force.
+He initially saw action at Luderitz in South West Africa with the South African Overseas Expeditionary Force (SAOEF).
 He was then involved in the Senussi campaign in Egypt the following year.
 In 1916 he was transferred to Europe where he served on the Western Front.
 In July 1916 he was intimately involved in the Somme battles of Longueval and Delville Wood.
 At Butte de Warlencourt, he lost his right arm and was awarded the Military Cross in late 1916.

 At Marrieres Wood on 24 March 1918, he was captured and served the remainder of the war as a prisoner of war.
 He was released in November 1918.

 St John’s College

-He returned to St. John's College and became their headmaster from 1922 to 1930.
-Though somewhat eccentric as a result of his war experiences, his elevation to the post brought a sense of vigour to the school.
-He was responsible for the extension of the school's buildings and particularly for the magnificent chapel which was dedicated in 1926.
+He returned to St. John's College and became the headmaster there from 1922 to 1930.
+Though seen as somewhat eccentric as a result of his war experiences, his elevation to the post brought a sense of vigour to the school.
+He was responsible for the extension of the school's buildings and particularly for the chapel which was dedicated in 1926.
 Fittingly, the chapel was dedicated as a war memorial and contains one of the five crosses made from the remains of the trees at the battle of Delville Wood.